tarantool/doc/doc/reference/reference_lua/box_space/pairs.rst

         :param         iterator: the :ref:`iterator type <box_index-iterator-types>`.
 The default iterator type is 'EQ'
         :param after: a tuple after which ``pairs`` starts the search

-        :return: `iterator <https://www.lua.org/pil/7.1.html>`_ which can be
-                 used in a for/end loop or with `totable()
+        :return: the `iterator <https://www.lua.org/pil/7.1.html>`_, which can be used in a for/end loop or with `totable()
                  <https://luafun.github.io/reducing.html#fun.totable>`_

         **Possible errors:**

-        *    No such space.
+        *    no such space
-        *    Wrong type.
+        *    wrong type
-        *   :errcode:`ER_TRANSACTION_CONFLICT` if a transaction conflict is detected in the :ref:`MVCC transaction mode <txn_mode_transaction-manager>`.
+        *   :errcode:`ER_TRANSACTION_CONFLICT` if a transaction conflict is detected in the :ref:`MVCC transaction mode <txn_mode_transaction-manager>`

         **Complexity factors:** Index size, Index type.

-        For information about iterators' internal structures see the `"Lua Functional library" <https://luafun.github.io/index.html>`_
+        For information about iterators' internal structures, see the `"Lua Functional library" <https://luafun.github.io/index.html>`_
         documentation.